SnowyLeopard/discord-teamspeak-notifier/README.md

 At that point you will not be mentioned anymore.
 When your status changes back to online you will start receiving mentions again.

-The same goes for teamspeak, when moving to any channel we are ignoring (via the ts_ignore_channel argument) you will be removed from the "presence" list.
+The same goes for teamspeak, when moving to any channel the bot is ignoring (via the ts_ignore_channel argument) you will be removed from the "presence" list.

+Both discord and teamspeak will also monitor online / offline events and will add or remove users accordingly.